 Are you co-ordinating travel risk management effectively between the relevant departments in your organisation, such as travel, security and human resources?
-Good co-operation is a major issue, especially to cover risks that don’t immediately spring to mind, such as travellers’ data security (see our previous article on this subject) as well as their personal security.
+Good co-operation is a major issue, especially to cover risks that don’t immediately spring to mind, such as travellers’ data security as well as their personal security.
 Ninety per cent of the BCD survey respondents said there is no clearly identified ownership of travel risk within their company, making it the single largest challenge to their risk management programmes.
 A multi-disciplinary taskforce ensures all aspects of traveller security are not only included but joined up to each other in a coherent process.

 Prevent maverick buying

 There has been a lot of debate over the past few years about whether travellers can be made happier by letting them book through consumer websites and other channels instead of the authorised travel management company or booking tool.
 But companies which allow maverick booking face major challenges to track those travellers when emergencies arise.
 “We believe security requirements defeat all other considerations,” says Schødt.
 “Travellers should be told that booking via the official channels is mandatory and it is for their own safety.
 We see no benefit in allowing anything else, especially as our research consistently reveals business travellers save more by booking through our TMC than via consumer websites.”

 Make sure you have pre-trip screening